tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 * TOC
 {:toc}

 One of the advantages of recent Gen AI updates is the massive token input context.
 When you can pass in an entire set of documentation as an input, you have a much stronger possibility for powerful prompts.
-In this article, I'll share some prompts you can use that deal with entire doc sets as inputs.
+In this article, I'll share some prompts you can use that deal with entire doc sets as inputs, as well as explain some of the challenges in passing in an entire doc set.

 ## Reference material is the source of truth

-The reference docs can serve as a key source of truth in your prompts.
-User guide content and drift out of date, but a freshly generated reference doc should be accurate to the code base, for the most part.
+First, let me explain a bit of the strategy.
+For the best outcomes with AI tools, you need a source of truth.
+The reference docs can serve as a key source of truth in your prompts, providing a list of classes, methods, etc., against which the AI output can be verified.
+User guide content and drift out of date, but freshly generated reference documentation should be accurate to the code base, for the most part.
 This is why it's vital that you generate the reference material: it gives you a source of truth.

-From this source of truth, you can do all sorts of things, such as identify outdated content in the user guide, see what's new between outputs, get links in your release notes, and more.
-For strategies on generating your reference docs, see Creating scripts to automate doc build processes.
+From this reference documentation, you can do all sorts of things, such as identify outdated content in the user guide, see what's new between outputs, get links in your release notes, ask AI to fact check your user guide content, and more.
+For strategies on generating your reference docs, see [Creating scripts to automate doc build processes](/ai/prompt-engineering-doc-build-scripts.html).

 ## Get all your reference docs in a single file

-First, you need to develop a script that will get the content from all your reference docs into a single file.
+You could manually gather all your reference content by copying and pasting from each file, but that will likely get tedious quickly.
+For efficiency, develop a script that will get the content from all your reference docs into a single file in a few clicks.

 For example, let's say you're working with an API that has 100 reference pages.
-You need to write a script that will go through those 100 files, get the content, and put it into a single output file.
+Develop a script that will go through those 100 files, get the content, and put that content into a single output file.
 You can then pass this output file into your AI tool (assuming it supports long token context for input) and use it as a source of truth for your prompts.

-Rather than share a specific script to gather all reference content, I'll share a prompt that will likely lead you to developing a script.
-The language you use, the approach you take, etc., will vary based on your docs.
+The script you use to gather and consolidate this prompt will vary based on the doc system, capabilities available, environment, folder structure, and more.
+Rather than share a specific script to gather all reference content, here's a prompt that will likely lead you to developing a script.

 <div class="chat">
 <div markdown="1">
 You're designing a shell script for a text file processing system.
 Your script needs to combine multiple text files from a source directory into a single, large output file.
 To handle potentially very large files, the script should have the ability to split files into smaller chunks during processing and then merge those chunks into the final output.

-Here is the basic structure and comments for the script.
+Here's the basic structure and comments for the script.
 Develop this pseudocode into a real script.

 ```bash
 #!/bin/bash